The Hesse Pencil Variety: Plane Cubics

-\end{proof} We denote by $Z$ the variety consisting of cubics whose Hessian is not defined, namely the cones (see \cite{Coni}).
+\end{itemize} \end{proof} We denote by $Z$ the variety consisting of cubics whose Hessian map is not defined, namely the cones (see \cite{Coni}).
 This variety has dimension $5$ and is contained in the variety of triangles, denoted by $Tr$.
 Here, \emph{triangles} are cubics that decompose as the union of three lines.
 The variety $Tr$ can be defined as the closure of the set of cubics that coincide with their Hessian and has dimension $6$.

-\begin{prop} Given six general points in $\mathbb{P}^2$, meaning that no three of them are collinear, there exist exactly $15$ triangles passing through these points. \end{prop} \begin{proof}
+\begin{prop} Given six general points in $\mathbb{P}^2$, meaning that no three of them are collinear, there exist exactly $15$ triangles each passing through all these points. \end{prop} \begin{proof}

-Let us fix one side of the triangles as the line $p_1p_2$.
-We then need to construct two more lines passing through the remaining four points, and we have $3$ possible choices for this.
-Since $p_1$ can initially be paired with any of the $5$ points, we obtain a total of $3\cdot 5=15$ triangles. \end{proof}
+Triangles of this type are in bijection with partitions of the set \(\{p_1,\dots,p_6\}\) into three unordered pairs, since each pair of points determines one of the three lines defining the triangle.
+Hence, the number of such triangles equals the number of partitions of a 6-element set into three unordered pairs, namely $\frac{6!}{(2!)^3\,3!}=15$. \end{proof}

-The special linear group $SL(3)$ acts on the space of plane cubics, and the Hessian map is equivariant with respect to this action.
+The special linear group $SL(3)$ acts on the space of plane cubics, and the Hessian map is equivariant with respect to this action (see \cite[Prop.~4.4.2]{Invariantstrumfels}).
 Smooth cubic curves lie in infinitely many orbits.
-Besides these, there are eight additional orbits containing singular cubics (Table $2.2$ in \cite{OrbitCubicsSL(3)}). \\ From Theorem $5.7$ in \cite{Hessianmap} we know that the Hessian map for plane cubics is generically [3:1], meaning that a general smooth cubic is the Hessian of three other cubics.
-In the following table, we describe the locus $H^{-1}(f)$ for all types of cubics, choosing one representative in each orbit.
+Besides these, there are eight additional orbits containing singular cubics (Table $2.2$ in \cite{OrbitCubicsSL3}). \\ From Theorem $5.7$ in \cite{Hessianmap} we know that the Hessian map for plane cubics is generically [3:1], meaning that a general smooth cubic is the Hessian of three other cubics.
+In the following table, we describe the locus $H^{-1}(f)$ for all types of cubics, choosing one representative in each orbit; this follows from a direct computation.